FREQUENTLY ASKED QUESTIONS

 When do I plant bulbs?

-Bulbs like Tulips, daffodils, hyacinth should be planted in the fall to enjoy them in the early spring.
+Bulbs like tulips, daffodils, hyacinth should be planted in the fall to enjoy them in the early spring.
 Summer flowering bulbs like Canna, Elephant ears, Gladiolus, Liatris, Dahlia should be planted in spring.
 You can start them indoors and move them outside after the threat of frost.

 How long will my Christmas tree last inside?

-When can I cut them back?
+When can I cut my bulb plants back?

 When do I treat my fruit trees?